tomeryeh/demo/cabble/tutorial.geospacial.md

 **Note:** Of course, each time the current user is moving, you'll need to unsubscribe to the room and subscribe to another based on the new user coordinates.
 See the next chapter

-## Keep moving
+### Keep moving

 If the user moves, we need to refresh the search zone.
 This means that we have to unsubscribe to the current room, then to resubscribe to a new one.
-Sounds heavy, but it is not: we can use the [renew](http://kuzzleio.github.io/sdk-documentation/#renew) method with a new filter.
+Sounds heavy, but it is not: we can use the [renew](http://kuzzleio.github.io/sdk-documentation/#renew) method on the room with a new filter to automagically do all the process.